Distill a business plan in a streamlined business model canvas

 To create a lean canvas model, you only need to answer the nine elements.
 They include:

 What is the problem that your company intends to solve?
 What pain points do your target customers or personas face, and how do they relate?

 Clearly express what the problems are, and how your solution can address them.

 The solution your product or service provides that solves the problem(s) you wrote down in the “Problem” step.
-In other words: Why would someone buy your product?

 The segments of people you’re targeting with your product or service.
 These are the people who would get the most value from your brand.